 Let’s talk about the “Switzerland of South America.”

 Uruguay is one of the best countries to get a second residence in Central and South America.

-Uruguay is your best bet if you want the European vibe while living in a low-tax country in the Americas.
+Uruguay is a good bet if you want a European vibe while living in a low-tax country in the Americas.
 Also, it has one of the best banking systems in South America.